freemanpd/dynamic-perf-cookbook/README.md

 dynamic-perf Cookbook
 ===============
-This cookbook installs Tuned and allows you tool dynamically configure default profiles and  application specific profiles on CentOS and RedHat operating systems.
+This cookbook installs Tuned and allows you to dynamically configure default profiles and application specific profiles on CentOS and RedHat operating systems.

 Requirements
 ------------